 Probably you have heard about the Pareto principle or the 80/20 rule.
 It means that only 20% of your efforts create the most results and the other 80% are just a distraction.
 Hence, to be more efficient and achieve better results you should identify the essentials (the important 20%) of the given aspect and focus your time and efforts on it.

 This rule can be fully applied to any website.
 There are certain pages on your website that are the most crucial in terms of engaging the audience and increasing conversions.
 Identifying and focusing on those pages should be your highest priority.
 That's not to say that other pages should be ignored, but rather that there are specific pages which require some additional analysis to create.

 Today, I want to go through one of those MOST important pages on your website, the "Contact Us" page, and give you the top tips on how to make it super visitor-friendly.

-I will also share some trendy "Contact Us" pages: good examples I found on the Internet.
+I will also share some trendy "Contact Us" page examples I found on the Internet.

 Let’s get to it!

 It’s obvious that well-designed and attention-grabbing contact page is crucial for converting the visitors into customers.
 Designing your contact page?
 Remember that it should ideally fit the overall design of the website.
 However, it's always best to keep the Contacts block relatively simple in order to avoid confusion.

 Great example with great design: Indofilio

 Tip 2: Make Your Contact Page Easy to Find!

 Even if you have a super-duper contact page, it doesn’t make sense, if it can’t be found easily on your website.
 Don’t make your users look for it!
 Research shows that 87% of users expect to find the link to Contact page on the top-right corner of your website or in your footer.

 Good example: Whole Design Studios